alpaficia/TMRL_MOSEAC/README.md

 `
 To meet your hardware productions' performance.

-Our code tested on CPU: i5-13600K, RAM: DDR4 3200 MHz, GPU: Nvidia RTX 4070.
+Our code was tested on the CPU: i5-13600K, RAM: DDR4 3200 MHz, and GPU: Nvidia RTX 4070.
 If you keep the default parameters, you probably see the agent is able to pass the first curve around 8 hours.

 ## More details and settings

-The Trackmania game also provides the lidar data, if you would like to do more, please refer to the repo [here](https://github.com/trackmania-rl/tmrl/blob/master/readme/get_started.md#load-the-tmrl-test-track-into-your-trackmania-game).
+The Trackmania game also provides lidar data.
+If you would like to do more, please refer to the repo [here](https://github.com/trackmania-rl/tmrl/blob/master/readme/get_started.md#load-the-tmrl-test-track-into-your-trackmania-game).

 ## Results